ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 This format will specify which attribute we want to call for later in the server side.
 As of now, we will stick with the first format, but there will be a note if there is a difference if someone else use the format above.

 ### Creating a Fire Input Message Container
-With the same approach for Movement Input Message, we also need to establish the fire input message container as well.
-The only input we need from the is whether the "shoot" button has been triggered or not.
-Therfore the implementation of this message container will be the following:
+With the same approach for the Movement Input Message, we also need to establish the fire input message container as well.
+The only input we need for this game is whether the "shoot" button has been triggered or not.
+Therefore the implementation of this message container will be the following:

 ```rust
 // Add fire command as a message from client to server